mosaic-design-system/docs/src/mosaic/ux-strategy-at-advanced.md

 order: 4
 toc: true
 ---
 The following information is of particular relevance to Advanced products and employees, but under full transparency is outlined below for external consumption.
+Whilst it is not indicative off the full product-by-product strategy for the UXUI space, it hopes to shed some light on the general strategy towards adoption of the Mosaic Design System and other areas of product improvement.

 ## The "Pyramid"